 Exhibitions & Sales

-SoFAP exhibits for sale selection of work by member artists (2D and 3D) twice a year at the Fulham Library (598 Fulham Road, SW6 5NX) for six days, usually in June and November.
-On the evening of the first day of every exhibition we hold a Private View so all exhibitors and members of SoFAP can invite friends, potential buyers and the press.
-Our guest speakers have included: Greg Hands (MP), Hazel Soan (artist), Thomas Plunkett (President, Royal Watercolour Society), Ken Howard (artist), Cllr Ben Coleman, (LBH&F), Jason Bowyer (President, New English Art Club), Mayor Mercy Umeh and Geoff Loader (Executive, Tideway).
+SoFAP exhibits for sale a selection of work by member artists (2D and 3D) twice a year at the Fulham Library (598 Fulham Road, SW6 5NX) for six days.
+The next exhibition will be in May 2019 – dates to be decided soon.
+On the evening before every exhibition we hold a Private View so all exhibitors and members of SoFAP can invite friends, potential buyers and the press.
+Our guest speakers have included: Greg Hands (MP), Hazel Soan (artist), Thomas Plunkett and many other illustrious patrons of the arts.